Club Equipment Hire and Usage Policy

 - Extended use established member – no charge for non club paddling, £6 per club session

 Collected monies are to be handed to the treasurer or chair at the earliest opportunity.
 PayPal payment is the preferred method of payment.

 It is the responsibility of the coach in charge to ensure that the equipment borrowing book is filled in when equipment is borrowed.
 Equipment should be visually checked before each issue by a club coach and then thoroughly checked again by each paddler before use.
 Any damage etc should be highlighted to the coach in charge and withdrawn from service until it is either repaired or replaced.

-After equipment has been borrowed on three occasions a £6 contribution to the club should be made on each subsequent occasion that equipment is borrowed.
+A £6 contribution to the club should be made on each subsequent occasion that equipment is borrowed.
 This should be given to the session coach at the time the equipment is borrowed.

 There is no fixed charge for borrowing equipment to use in an organised training programme.
 It is expected that a contribution is made of £6 per formal session.
 This should be given, at an agreed point, to the coach organising the loan of the equipment.

 In all instances club equipment should be used and cared for as if it where the users own property.
 This includes attention to maximising the life of the equipment, maintaining its performance and its visual appearance.
 The proper use of equipment and any safety checks will be explained, highlighting proper use, defects to report and after use care.
 Members will be advised to speak to the coach in charge about any problems with equipment or its use e.g. suitable fit, etc.